 Have you had to refill your AC refrigerant lately?
 If not, this is a good sign.
 Air conditioning refrigerant operates on a closed loop, meaning it is recirculated again and again to cool your home.
 Therefore, the only times you should have to refill your AC refrigerant are when you replace the system altogether, including the refrigerant that comes with it, when you convert your current air conditioner to support a different kind of refrigerant, or when your air conditioner experiences a refrigerant leak.
 Keep reading for everything you need to know about air conditioning refrigerant, and remember that for all your AC needs, you can count on our expert technicians at Service Today!

 - Lack of Airflow: If your air conditioner is blowing hot air or struggling to blow air at all, it is possible a refrigerant leak is causing the problem.
 Before you jump to conclusions, however, it is important to check if you could be dealing with another kind of malfunction.
-First, check your thermostat setting, to see if you have accidentally left your HVAC system in heating mode.
-Next, make sure your HVAC system is set to “auto,” and not “fan”—on the fan setting, air keeps blowing even when your AC cycles off, which may explain why your air is hot instead of cool.
+First, check your thermostat setting, to see if you have accidentally left your heating & air conditioning system in heating mode.
+Next, make sure your heating & air conditioning system is set to “auto,” and not “fan”—on the fan setting, air keeps blowing even when your AC cycles off, which may explain why your air is hot instead of cool.
 Finally, see if your vents are open and your air filter is clogged.
 A clogged filter will obstruct proper airflow, and may explain why you aren’t getting the cool temperatures you need.
 If, after all this, your AC continues to malfunction, you could be dealing with a refrigerant leak.

 - Frozen Coils: When hot air runs over your indoor AC unit’s evaporator coil, the refrigerant cools that air, allowing you to receive the comfortable temperature you need in your household.
 However, when your refrigerant starts to leak, your evaporator coil will freeze, and stop being able to convert the air altogether.
 You may notice condensation around the refrigerant line or water around the unit when this first starts to happen.
 However, by the time the coil has frozen, you will have a serious problem on your hand, and it is important to call a technician right away so you don’t have to replace the air handler, if not the entire system.